paras9o9/Suicidal-Ideation-Detection-using-Machine-Learning/CODEBOOK.md

 **Examples**:
 - Positive: "I keep thinking about taking all my pills"
 - Positive: "I feel like I’m constantly postponing my inevitable suicide"
-- POsitive: "i don’t want to die anymore but this time it looks like i might anyway"
+- Positive: "i don’t want to die anymore but this time it looks like i might anyway"
 - Positive: "i want to end it so badly, give me a reason not to."
 - Positive: "Everyday I wonder if I should just give up"
 - Positive: "I think about suicide to frequently and idk what to think."